Library Behavior Policy

 • Bringing firearms or other dangerous weapons of any type (except by law enforcement officers) into the Library or anywhere on library property.

-• Using, selling or possessing alcohol, marijuana, or illegal drugs on library property.
+• Using, selling, or possessing alcohol (except when approved by the Library Board for a library-related event), marijuana, or illegal drugs on library property is prohibited.

 • Engaging in obscene acts or sex acts or indecent exposure.

-• Refusing to leave the building after being expelled for any rule or policy violation.
+• Refusing to leave the building after being asked to leave for any rule or policy violation.

-• Entering or attempting to enter a library building while suspended (i.e. Trespassing).
+• Entering or attempting to enter the library building while suspended (i.e., Trespassing).

-• Bringing recreational equipment including bicycles, scooters, and skateboards, roller skates or roller blades into the Library.
+• Bringing recreational equipment into the Library, including bicycles, scooters, skateboards, roller skates, or roller blades.

 • Using a cell phone or mobile device in a way that is disruptive to others.